Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

-with $k_d$ a coefficient which depends on the dimension and on various ambiguities in the evaluation of complexity and the dots stand for less divergent terms.
+with $C_T$ the central charge, $k_d$ a coefficient which depends on the dimension and on certain definitional ambiguities, and the dots stand for less divergent terms.
 Subleading divergences in the complexity appear in jumps of two powers of the cutoff and accompany various geometric features of the boundary slice of interest.
-These predictions resonate well with the results for free QFTs reported in Sec.~\ref{sec.free.qft}.
+These predictions are consistent with the results for free QFTs reported in Sec.~\ref{sec.free.qft}.

 Next, one can consider complexity for more general states, such as the thermofield-double state dual to the two-sided eternal black hole \eqref{eq:BH_geometry}.
 In this case, one defines the \textit{complexity of formation} as the excess complexity required to construct this state compared to the complexity of two copies of the vacuum, \ie $\mathcal{C}_{\text{form}} \coloneqq \mathcal{C}(|\mathrm{TFD}(t=0)\rangle)-2 \mathcal{C}(|\text{vac}\rangle)$.
 This quantity was evaluated in \cite{Chapman:2016hwi} using the CV and CA proposals and it was found that in the high temperature regime and in dimensions $d>2$, it grows linearly with the entropy of the system, \ie $\delta \mathcal{C}=k_d S$.
 Conversely, when $d=2$ the complexity was found to be a fixed constant, independent of the temperature.